Lucy Robinson (Neighbours): Departure and 1993 return

 In 1992 Bell quit her role as Lucy in order to host a chat show, of her exit she revealed she was sad to leave but the producers decided to leave the door open for her to return in the future, already having agreed to return to filming in 1993 for a three-episode stint especially for the 2000th episode of Neighbours.
 Lucy's departure storyline played her deciding to take a modelling job in Singapore.
 Bell explained [to an Inside Soap reporter] that "I think that was what she originally said she wanted to do, and then she went through about sixteen career changes before landing that particular job."
 Bell kept her promise and Lucy appeared again in 1993.
 The return sees Lucy attend her grandmother Helen 's birthday party.
 But she also announces that she has married her agent, David Kazalian (Frankie J. Holden).
 Bell told from Inside Soap that "Lucy hasn't taken the very conventional route in her life so far.
 She's been off around the world modelling and she fell in love with the man who looked after her."
 Lucy's family are not impressed with her new marriage.
 Helen becomes worried as she thinks that they behave in a cold manner around each other.
 Bell described David as "not the warmest of men" and they do not spend much time "canoodling".
 Bell was happy to reprise the role because Lucy is "fun" and "very versatile" character.

 1995 return

 In 1995, Bell returned to Neighbours for three months.
 Bell wrote a letter to the then story editor with suggestions on how Lucy could return.
 Delighted with her ideas they telephoned her to discuss Lucy's imminent comeback.
 The storyline saw Mark Gottlieb (Bruce Samazan) find her working as a go-go dancer in "a seedy strip joint".
-He took her back to her family, where upon Lucy revealed that her marriage to David had broken down and her dreams of becoming a model had been "shattered".
+He took her back to her family, whereupon Lucy revealed that her marriage to David had broken down and her dreams of becoming a model had been "shattered".
 She then became desperate and began dancing to make money.
 Lucy moved back in with her family, but her problems did not end.
 Bell told Victoria Ross from Inside Soap "She starts taking drugs and drinking heavily, but because it's Neighbours you won't see too much slurring or staggering about!"